kangelamw/LLM-Project-DS/Project_Journal.md

 - Also had to install [CUDA from NVIDIA](https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64&target_version=11&target_type=exe_local) to be able to actually use my gpu.
 I clued in when my RAM was screaming at 98% while the GPU was just chilling at 0%.

 - For training time, I try to do 'ground work' during the day, typing out the code, reading up on what to do, scribbling away on this journal.
-I start running/testing the inferences at night where it does the full inference.
+I start running/testing the inferences at night where it can do the full inference uninterrupted by random daytime browsing.
 I check on it every 1-2 hours through the night, it's done by morning.
 I try to get the bugs out of the way before running the full thing, it's mainly checking if the PC is still on and the cell is still running&mdash;because cats.

 - I still have a use for mistral-7b, but instead of finetuning it, it'll just be the 'big model to learn from' for phi-2.
 I think a smaller model to run the final output with would be better for performance.
 I think the goal of finetuning is taking a model beyond its general capabilities for our specific task.
 This is a good experiment.

-- mistral's quantized model isn't going great.
+- Mistral's quantized model isn't going great.
 I can't seem to find any info about running it on the GPU, it may not even support it.
 I've spent enough time (24h) on getting it to work.
-I'll use the mistral base model and quantize it myself.
+I'll use the mistral base model and quantize it myself&mdash;**It took me days, but it WORKED**

 - I'm not sure how to evaluate it yet.
 There's a module called 'judges' for llm outputs.
-I'll read up on how it could be utilized for this project when I'm close to that step.
+I'll read up on how it could be utilized for this project when I'm closer to that step/while waiting for inference to finish.
+A lot of this project is learning it as I go...

+- I've read through a couple of papers (referenced below) on ways of evaluating a model's qualitative outputs.
+I've thought of thematic analysis, which i thought was a fancy name for topic modeling + classification.
+I've done this before during my undergrad, but by hand.
+It was not fun.
+It also wouldn't be as relevant to this current step in the project where I'm getting phi-2 trained on mistral's responses.

+- phi-2 was initialized and tested (if it was working/loaded properly) and so far, not looking very promising.
+I ran a few prompts the same ones that mistral got, and phi-2 was trying to tell me the story of the business owner and how they felt about their cooking getting ridiculed by the customer.
+Hilarious, but not what I want.

 <br>